DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 The WebApp is very simple python web server that works as a shared file server, for internal employees for example.
 It allows to upload and download files to/from  S3.
 For downloads the WebApp keeps a local file in the instance where WebApp is running, prefixing the file with "localfile-".
 Remenber, our instance has a role with a policy attached to it that allow to read/write from S3.

-Let's make a working directory for a our sample WebApp and install the boto3 AWS Pyhon library library: Check we are in our home first.
+Let's make a working directory for a our sample WebApp and install the boto3 AWS Pyhon library library: Check we are in our home directory first.

 ```
 $ pwd